SIPA S.200 Minijet: Survivors

-During 1993, a Californian aircraft broker discovered a Minijet stored in Florida and had its engine swapped out with a General Electric T58, providing 800 lb of thrust, a 142-percent increase in thrust over that of the original Turbomeca Palas powerplant.
+In 1993, a Californian aircraft broker discovered a Minijet stored in Florida and had its engine replaced with a General Electric T58, providing 800 lb of thrust, a 142-percent increase in thrust over the original Turbomeca Palas powerplant.

 The final production Minijet F-PDHE has survived into the twenty-first century, being presently owned by the Collection Bezard at Persan-Beaumont Airport NW of Paris and can be seen by prior arrangement only.
 Another survivor exists in the United States.